This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the butter on a counter for 30 minutes or longer to let it softens.
-You can cut it smaller too to let them soften quicker.
-Use a spatula to mix it with the icing sugar until it's creamy.
-Set aside
+- Place the butter on a counter for 30 minutes or longer to let it soften.
+You can cut it smaller too to let them soften quicker

 Prepare dry ingredients:

-- Mix cake flour, cornstarch, salt, and baking powder in a bowl and stir to mix everything
+- Mix all-purpose flour and salt in a bowl and stir to mix everything

 Prepare cookie batter: